-Form 944 allows smaller employers whose annual liability for Social Security, Medicare, and withheld federal income taxes is $1,000 or less, to file and pay employment taxes once a year instead of every quarter.
-This information would generally be reported on Form 941, but Form 944 was created to help reduce the burden of these quarterly filings for those businesses that are eligible.
+Form 944, Employer’s Annual Federal Tax Return, allows small business owners whose annual liability for Social Security, Medicare, and withheld federal income taxes is $1,000 or less, to file and pay employment taxes once a year instead of every quarter.
+This information would generally be reported on Form 941, Employer’s Quarterly Federal Tax Return, but the 944 tax form was created to help reduce the burden of these quarterly filings for those small employers who are eligible.

 Who must file Form 944?